DosX-dev/obfus.h/README.md

 > tcc "app.c" -w  -D NO_CFLOW  -D ANTIDEBUG_V2  -D FAKE_SIGNS  -D VIRT
 > ```

+> [!WARNING]
-⚠️ When compiling an application with obfuscation, use the `-w` argument to suppress warnings.
+> When compiling an application with obfuscation, use the `-w` argument to suppress warnings.
 Otherwise, the console will display numerous intimidating logs that have no impact on the final result.
 There's no need to be alarmed by them.

 🔐 Debugging protection is triggered by calls to many basic MSVCRT functions.
 In critical places in the code you can use the `ANTI_DEBUG;` construct.
 For example: